Kareem Moses: International career

 Moses earned six caps for Trinidad and Tobago between 2012 and 2013.
 He received a seventh cap in a World Cup qualifying match against Mexico in 2017.

 Playing style

 Initially a central defender, he was moved to the fullback position when he signed for FC Edmonton.

+Personal life

+On 2 October 2024, it was reported in the Finnish media that Moses had been given a three-month probationary prison sentence with fines by the Court of Ostrobothnia.
+He had unlawfully recorded, without the other person's consent, a video of him having sexual intercourse, with the incident having happened in Vaasa on 21 April 2021.
+Jaro had already earlier sidelined him from the club's operations.
+Moses appealed the Court's decision.